What do I get when I buy the animal puppet sewing pattern?

 Where can I buy your sewing patterns?

-From our Etsy store, Craftsy store or our website.
+From our Etsy store or our website.
 Choose a site that makes you the most comfortable.
-Etsy has the most payment options, but both Etsy and Craftsy require creating an account to buy from them.
+Etsy has the most payment options, but Etsy requires creating an account to buy from them.
 Our site doesn’t require you to create an account.